melston/FSReader/Readme.md

 This is what I was having trouble seeing from Scott's website.
 Now that I have implemented it I can see what is happening.

+## Note

+One of the things I found most confusing from Scott's original presentation was that I couldn't make the types line up.
+This was because I was looking at the flow of data through the pipeline incorrectly (I think).
+I started with the `getPurchaseIds` which produced a `ApiAction<Result<ProductId list, string list>>` and tried to pass that into `getProductInfo`, which takes a `ProductId` and I got stuck.

+It wasn't until I shifted my perspective and saw `getPurchaseIds` as a value which was passed to `traverse` resulting in a partially applied function which, in turn is passed to `ApiActionResult.bind` which also results in a partially applied function which is then assigned to `getProductInfoLifted` that I finally began to make sense of it.

+Until I worked through this I had never considered a pipeline as a mechanism of creating a partially applied function just waiting for a value.
+I don't think Scott's website ever makes a point of this (though I just might have missed it) and I don't remember ever seeing this anywhere else, either.
+It is a neat language feature and one I will think on and try to use effectively.